-There is a very interesting idea here, that we have the Black Death to thank for the uniqueness of the English language today.
+There is a very interesting among English history facts and that is we have the Black Death to thank for the uniqueness of the English language today.

 Today, English speakers naturally ‘switch’ their language depending on where they are or more accurately, in what situation they are in, formal or informal.
 What the native speaker does is use language in a particular context, depending where they are, who they are communicating with and what they are doing.
 That means that the speaker, in any given situation, does not sound too formal or informal but rather just right.
 This is what we focus on in Englishour.